and-kal/second-brain/content/arguments/WhatIsAWoman.md

 ---
-title: "I watched Justin Folk's »What Is A Woman?« ( >︹<)"
+title: "I watched Justin Folk's »What Is A Woman?«"
 date: "2023-05-16"
 draft: true
 ---

-And it wasn't a great watch.
+And it wasn't a great watch. ( >︹<)

 [...]